Mylo19984/fpl-data-pipeline/README.md

 - switching table presentation to: https://datatables.net
 - adding dynamic dashboards; thus person can filter the players by position
 - adding fixtures tables, and fixture analysis for top players
-- adding the possibility of user to choose which weeks will dag automatically pick up
+- adding the possibility for user to choose which weeks will dag automatically pick up

 ### Future plans